AshleyEliseClark/Portfolio/README.md

 # Ashley E. Clark – Professional Portfolio
-This repository contains professional references, letters of recommendation, and detailed work summaries from my roles.
+This repository contains professional references, letters of recommendation, and detailed work summaries from FT roles.

 ## 📄 Letters of Recommendation